mailund/cli/README.md

   mandatory choice (choose from {A,B,C})
 ```

+The `Choice` type is already implemented in `cli`, so if you want it as described here, you can use `cli.Choice`.
+Ideally, it should get its options as keys from a map, as that is often how we handle choices, but it is an ugly interface to do this through reflection, and cumbersome to do it using code generation, so I am waiting for generics before I add that feature.

 For flags, there can be additional constraints.
 Some flags, for example, should not take arguments.
 If you don't want them to, then implement the `NoValueFlag` interface: